 Deferred Stock.
 A deferred stock award represents our agreement to deliver shares of common stock (or their cash equivalent) to the award recipient at a specified future time or upon a specified future event.
 Vesting of the award shares and/or delivery of them may be conditioned upon the completion of a specified period of service, the attainment of specific performance goals, or such other criteria as the Administrator may determine, or may provide for the unconditional delivery of shares (or their cash equivalent) on a specified date.
 In making an award of deferred stock the Administrator will specify the period during which receipt of the common stock will be deferred and the period, if any, during which the award is subject to (or the performance objectives that must be achieved in order to avoid) forfeiture, and may provide for the issuance of stock pursuant to the award without payment therefor.
 At the end of the deferral period, and assuming the satisfaction of any condition(s) to vesting of the award, the award will be settled in shares of common stock, cash equal to the fair market value of such stock, or a combination thereof, as determined by the Administrator.
 During the deferral period set by the Administrator, the award holder may not sell, transfer, pledge, or assign the deferred stock award.
-In the event of termination of service before the deferred stock award has vested, the award will be forfeited.
-Under certain terms in the event of retirement, disability, death, or Change in Control, pro rata accelerated vesting will occur.
+In the event of retriment, disability, death, or Change in Control, pro rata accelerated vesting will be cort.
 Deferred stock awards carry no voting rights until such time as shares of common stock are actually issued.
 The Administrator has the right to determine whether and when dividend equivalents will be paid with respect to a deferred stock award.
 Generally, dividends are accrued on deferred stock awards and are paid when the shares are distributed.